Human Resources Outsourcing and Its Effect on the U.S. Economy

 Pros and Cons

 Human resources outsourcing is when businesses hire companies to manage personnel functions.
-That includes administration of health benefits plans, retirement plans, and workers’ compensation insurance.
+That includes the administration of health benefits plans, retirement plans, and workers’ compensation insurance.
 It also includes hiring, training, and legal expertise.

 Smaller companies hire them to administer payroll, pay employment taxes, and manage risk.
 The average size of a company that uses HR outsourcing is 19 employees.